Paulist Fathers: Modern era

 The Paulist Fathers operate or support various ventures for their mission.
 The Paulist Press, based in Mahwah, New Jersey, is a well-established publisher of hardcover and paperback books, audio and visual tapes, DVDs, and educational materials and resources for parishes.
 It publishes the "Classics of Western Spirituality" series.
 Paulist Press also maintains an online journal, founded by Isaac Hecker, called The Catholic World, which is a collection of articles on faith and culture.

 In addition to serving as parish priests, the Paulists continue evangelization by means of the Paulist National Catholic Evangelization Association, National Offices, publishing and film companies as well as Paulist Mission Preachers.
-The form the missions take is largely dependent on which Paulist is giving it; the Paulists emphasize individuality, and each Paulist presents his message in his own way.
+The form of each mission largely depends on the preacher; the Paulists emphasize individuality, and each Paulist presents his message in his own way.
 The Paulists have also relatively recently created National Offices to head up some of their more important ministries.

 The Paulist National Office of Ecumenism and Interfaith Relations has the mission of fostering understanding, respect, and collaboration with members of other religions.
 The office was initially created as a means of updating and educating Paulists in these two fields as to how to go about integrating initiatives locally, but later adopted the additional role of offering consultative visits at campuses, parishes, retreats, and conferences.
 The office also maintains a newsletter and provides articles and resources for online ministries.

 The Paulist Office for Young Adult Ministries is intended to connect young adults to faith communities.
 The office seeks to promote youth integration and leadership amongst Christian communities, and to see issues and concerns of youth addressed by Church leaders and organizations.
 This Paulist ministry has many forms such as Busted Halo which is an online spiritual magazine for peoples in their 20s and 30s; the Busted Halo Show, with Father Dave Dwyer, was picked up by the Catholic Channel on Sirius Satellite Radio.
 The office also hosts young adult retreats and, on occasion, hosts forums and gives presentations.
 Paulists also have a number of Newman Centers and campus ministries at several major universities throughout the United States; they consider this one of their highest priorities.